raspdevpy/ccdoc/guide/Text/Embed/thumbnail.md

 # $thumbnail
-Adds an thumbnail to an message
+Adds a thumbnail to a message embed.

 #### Usage: `$thumbnail[YOUR URL HERE]`
 <br/>